maddimathon/npm-build-utilities/README.md

 ---

 <!--README_HEADER-->
-# NPM Build Utilities @ 0.1.0-draft
+# NPM Build Utilities @ 0.1.0-alpha.draft
 <!--/README_HEADER-->

 **Not yet finished and still weird.**  This site is only public because I don't want to pay even more for GitHub.

 <!--README_DESC-->
-Opinionated utilities for easy build systems for npm projects.
+Opinionated utilities for easy build systems in npm projects.
 <!--/README_DESC-->

 Not meant for use in production/client-side, only during development/build.